 When to Take Beta-Alanine

-“Keep in mind that it takes time to elevate carnosine concentration,” says Thieme.
-“You’ll likely notice improvements in exercise performance after one to two months of daily use.”
+Thieme says an effective strategy is to consistently consume beta-alanine 30 to 60 minute before your workout.
+But’s important to note that you probably won’t see results right away.
+“Keep in mind that it takes time to elevate carnosine concentration in your muscle cells,” says Thieme.
+“You’ll likely notice improvements in exercise performance after a month of daily use.”

 Why Does Your Skin Tingle With Beta-Alanine?

 One common side effect from beta-alanine consumption is a harmless symptom called paresthesia.
 It’s characterized by a tingling sensation throughout the body, and most often occurs with higher amounts.